Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics

-Given a finitely generated group $G$, and a symmetric finite generating set $S$, we introduce the \emph{skeleton} of $G$ with respect to $S$, denoted $\Xs_{G,S}$, as the set of labels of bi-infinite self-avoiding walks on the Cayley graph $\Gamma(G,S)$.
-The name skeleton comes from the study the decidability of tiling problems on groups, particularly the infinite snake problem, where this object was originally introduced~\cite{aubrun2023domino}.
-The skeleton $\Xs_{G,S}$ is equivalently defined as the set of bi-infinite words $x\in S^{\Z}$ that contain no factors representing the identity in $G$ (see Sections~\ref{subsec:snake} and~\ref{subsec:SAWs} for the formal definition).
+Given a finitely generated group $G$, and a symmetric finite generating set $S$, we introduce the skeleton of $G$ with respect to $S$, denoted $\Xs_{G,S}$, as the set of labels of bi-infinite self-avoiding walks on the Cayley graph $\Gamma(G,S)$.
+The name, \emph{skeleton}, comes from the study of the decidability of tiling problems on groups, particularly the infinite snake problem~\cite{aubrun2023domino}.
+The skeleton $\Xs_{G,S}$ is equivalently defined as the set of bi-infinite words $x\in S^{\Z}$ that contain no factors representing the identity in $G$ (see Sections~\ref{subsec:snake} and~\ref{subsec:SAWs} for formal definitions).
 This set admits a $\Z$-action through the shift operation, making it a symbolic dynamical system, commonly refered to as a subshift.
 Our present goal is to establish connections between the dynamical properties $\Xs_{G,S}$, and geometric and algebraic properties of the underlying group and Cayley graph.
-The skeleton provides a way to translate results from groups to shift spaces.\\
+We will explore how the skeleton provides a way to translate results from groups to shift spaces.\\

-The article is divided among three principal lines.
-First, we look at which groups admit skeletons which are subshifts of finite type, sofic shifts or effective shifts, as well as when the action is minimality and what are its periodic points.
-We completely characterize the first two cases, and provide partial results for the rest.
-Second, we look at the entropy of the skeleton.
+The article is divided into three parts.
+First, we look at the relation between the skeletons' dynamical properties and the underlying group's properties.
+We study which groups admit skeletons that are subshifts of finite type, sofic, effective, or minimal, and study their periodic points.
+We completely characterize the first two properties and provide partial results for the rest.
+Second, we look at the skeleton's entropy.
 Using a result independently established by Rosenfeld~\cite{rosenfeld2022finding} for subshifts and Grimmet et al.~\cite{grimmett2014extendable} for self-avoiding walks, we show the topological entropy of the skeleton is given by

 where $\mu(G,S)$ is the connective constant of the Cayley graph $\Gamma(G,S)$.
 This answers one of the questions from Problem 108 posed by Rufus Bowen in his notebook of problems~\cite{bowen108}.
 With this connection, we give some results on the approximation of connective constants and the existence of graph height functions.
 Lastly, we focus our attention on a subset of the skeleton composed of all bi-infinite geodesics, which we call the geodesic skeleton.
 We study its dynamic properties and introduce a geodesic analog of the connective constant.